qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Connections List Endpoint

 The Connections List Endpoint can be used to list connections.
-The current address of the endpoint is returned in the "ctList"-member of the response of Get endpoint addresses.
+The current address of the endpoint is returned in the "connections"-member of the response of Get endpoint addresses.

 ### Events Endpoint